skjohansen/skjohansen/README.md

-I have a key interest in the cross section between humans and technology, especially Cyber Security and teaching technology.
+I have a key interest in the cross section between humans and technology, especially DevOps, Cyber Security and teaching of technology.

 🎯 **I’m currently focusing on**: Teaching with different aspects of software development using the .NET eco-system.